 Droll on reflex, Eric snapped, “Stop buying her flowers!”

 Volkow pocketed his glove and fiddled with wires.
 “You see, that’s like telling someone not to adopt a kitten, or to stop recycling, or to never target pedestrians in crosswalks while operating needlessly dangerous vehicles.
 But, rest assured, I brought her no flowers this time.”

 Eric eyed him.
 I bet he brought her something else then.
 “Aloe plant?”

 “Ah.”
 Ivy is cool.

 Brows gathering, Volkow tilted his head as he inspected the metal disk more closely.
 “The front door of her darling home was wide open when I arrived,” he muttered.
 “Something was burning somewhere, a vacuum cleaner was plugged in with the cord strewn all over the carpet like a complicated trip-fall hazard; not to mention a laundry basket of clean clothes, much of which had fallen out, blocked half of the front hall.
 Your mother stood in the middle of the living area mesmerized by the Channel 4 news.”
 He glanced over his shoulder briefly, with pause.
-“If you’d expected to die, I trust you’ve at least attempted to contact her since then.”
+“If you had expected to die here, I trust you’ve at least attempted to contact her.”

 Eric clenched his jaw.
 He hadn’t.

 Volkow continued.
 “She recognized me as a, er, an acquaintance of yours and demanded an update.
 At the time I knew nothing of your latest plight, and her own knowledge was limited because she hadn’t heard from you, thus she made me promise to check up on you.
 I then resolved the flaming skillet on the stove, made her tea, and left.
 Mothers are precious.
 They shouldn’t be kept in suspense.”